leeway00/Asset-Pricing-via-ML/README.md

 ## File explanation
-1. Marketdata_crawler: crawls monthly price data from Korea Exchange(한국거래소).
+1. ~~Marketdata_crawler: crawls monthly price data from Korea Exchange(한국거래소).
 It requires a list of tickers, which also can be gathered by crawling Korea Exchange.
 I didn't uploaded the ticker csv file I used since the tickers will be changed in the future.
-Also, it does not contain the tickers that temporarily ceased to trade.
+Also, it does not contain the tickers that temporarily ceased to trade.~~ Currently dismissed the crawler
 2. The factors that I used initially are"
     Beta, SMB, HML, Market portfolio, Moving Average, Momentum, PER
 3. ML_pricing: machine learning pricing models.
 OLS, ElasticNet, PCR, PLS, RandomForest, GBR